nancypaucar/DH150-2020W/README.md

 ## DH150 UX Design, Nancy Paucar

-## Introduction: brief information about the project
+## Introduction: Brief Information About the Project

 This project involves redesigning the mobile app user experience for the Community Chapel World Outreach (CCWO) website.
 CCWO is a chruch that gives sermons, hosts community events, and teaches bible studies to the Christian community.
 I wanted to redesign this website because my family and I frequently visit this church when I go back home.
 My goal was to create a website redesign that had many interactive components and appealing aesthetics that would allow users to understand the community and values of the church easily and quickly while using the site.

-## Design statement
+## Design Statement

 So for new community members looking for a church in their area, it becomes very difficult to understand a church's values and culture simply by looking at a website.
 Before visiting a church, users will often search multiple times and click countless resources on a church website before gaining sufficient knowledge as to whether they want to plan a trip to a church.
 If they do not find what they are looking for on a church website, they will look at other websites, starting the research cycle all over again.
 The antiquated aesthetics, lack of organization and unnecessary information from the CCWO website can deter users from connecting with the church in person.
 Solving these design issues within the CCWO site will help new church goers build relationships with people in this community and give them the opportunity to reconnect with their Christian backgrounds easily.

-## Competitor analysis: Heuristic Evaluation
+## Competitor Analysis: Heuristic Evaluation

 I wanted analyze the CCWO church website's usability in order to suggest an improved user experience design.
 For the heuristics evaluation, I went through the current CCWO website and looked for problems with usability based on Nielson’s 10 heuristics.
 I wanted analyze the church website's usability in order to suggest an improved user experience design.
 I found a few problems with every one of the 10 heuristics except visibility of system status.
 It had severe usability problems with match between system and the real world, consistency and standards, and aesthetic and minimalist design.